litixsoft/lx-valid/README.md

 Validation will be successful, since the array contains 3 values, all of integer type.

 #### Validation formats
 The value should match a valid format.
+The format is only validated when the value is of type `string`.

 ```js
 { format: 'mongo-id' }